Steelmaking: Japan

 The Japanese may have made use of a Bessemer-type process, as observed by 17th century European travellers.
-Adventurer Johan Albrecht de Mandelslo described the process in a book published in English in 1669.
-He wrote, "They have, among others, particular invention for the melting of iron, without the using of fire, casting it into a tun done about on the inside without about half a foot of earth, where they keep it with continual blowing, take it out by ladles full, to give it what form they please."
-Wagner stated that Mandelslo did not visit Japan, so his description of the process is likely derived from other accounts.
-Wagner stated that the Japanese process may have been similar to the Bessemer process, but cautions that alternative explanations are plausible.
+Adventurer Johan Albrecht de Mandelslo describes the process in a book published in English in 1669.
+He writes, "They have, among others, particular invention for the melting of iron, without the using of fire, casting it into a tun done about on the inside without about half a foot of earth, where they keep it with continual blowing, take it out by ladles full, to give it what form they please."
+Wagner states that Mandelslo did not visit Japan, so his description of the process is likely derived from other accounts.
+Wagner states that the Japanese process may have been similar to the Bessemer process but cautions that alternative explanations are plausible.

 Bessemer converter at Högbo Bruk, Sandviken.

 By the early 19th century the puddling process was widespread.
 At the time, process heat was too low to entirely remove slag impurities, but the reverberatory furnace made it possible to heat iron without placing it directly in the fire, offering some protection from impurities in the fuel source.
 Coal then began to replace charcoal as fuel.

-The Bessemer process allowed steel to be produced without fuel, using the iron's impurities to create the necessary heat.
+By the 1850s the Bessemer process allowed steel to be produced without fuel, using the iron's impurities to create the necessary heat.
 This drastically reduced costs, but raw materials with the required characteristics were not always easy to find.

-Industrialization

-Modern steelmaking began at the end of the 1850s when the Bessemer process became the first successful method of steelmaking in high quantity, followed by the open-hearth furnace.